queenbri3/platform-game-/README.md

 ## Software Development

 The software for this project is being developed using an iterative process based on Agile Scrum principles.
 This allows the game to be built in small stages, starting with the core gameplay before adding additional features.
 The development process begins with planning the main requirements and creating a backlog of tasks such as implementing player movement, jumping mechanics, enemy movement and level design.
 Each feature is developed and tested individually to ensure that it works correctly before moving on to the next task.
 Regular testing helps identify issues early in development so they can be fixed.
 The game is being developed using the game engine Godot Engine, which provides tools for creating 2D environments, managing game physics and handling user input.
 Using this structured approach helps ensure the project remains organised and increases the likelihood that the game will be completed successfully.

+## Design and Development Updates
+During Sprint 2, more new features were added to improve gameplay and increase difficulty.

+The timer system was implemented in level 3 using the _process () function, which updates in every frame.
+The timer reduces using the delta value and updates the display in real time.
+When the timer recahes zero, the level resets and the player loses a life.

+The lives system uses a variable that tracks the number of remaining lives.
+Each time the player collides with an enemy or the timer runs out, a life is lost.
+When all lives are gone, the game resets to level 1 and the score resets.
+The lives are displayed using a heart on the user interface.

+These updates improved the structure of the game and required precise state management to ensure the correct transitions between levels, deaths and restarts.

 ## Flowchart